Skip to content

 How Essential Oils Are Made

-The extraction method affects the oil’s purity and potency.
-Steam distillation is common for lavender, eucalyptus, and rosemary, while citrus oils like orange and lemon are often cold-pressed.
-These methods concentrate the plant’s bioactive compounds into a few potent drops.
-This is why following essential oil safety guidelines is critical—especially for topical or aromatic use.
+Answer first: Extraction affects purity and strength, which in turn affects safety.
+Steam distillation is common for lavender, eucalyptus, and rosemary; citrus oils like orange or lemon are typically cold-pressed.
+Because these methods concentrate bioactive compounds, following essential oil safety—especially for topical or aromatic use—is critical.

 The Importance of Dilution